pherdee/my-jekyll/_posts/2016-06-20-welcome-to-jekyll.markdown

 }
 {% endhighlight %}

 To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
-Take a look at the source for this post to get an idea about how it works.
+Take a look at the source for this ~~post~~ to get an idea about how it works.

+@pherdee

 Jekyll also offers powerful support for code snippets: